Family

 Additional benefits: Wolmi Sea Train 50% weekday discount for the couple; health check discounts.

 Eligibility: At least one partner must be an Incheon resident.
+Eligibility for non-Koreans is not addressed in the public program description, so confirm with the program desk before applying.

 Hotel small wedding packages